 Often times, you will watch a movie and it sends an extremely powerful message about living a full life.
 There are just some movies out there that make you want to act, fall in love, travel, do the impossible.
-Here is a short list of those movies.
+Here is a short list of six of those kinds of movies.

 In this 1997 drama, Ethan Hawke plays a genetically flawed man in the possibly near future.
 Society has become automated by the gene sequence of the citizenry and Hawke's character drew the short end of the stick.
 Without a viable sequence, he is relegated to a mediocre life.

 But Hawke's character aspires to do something great and takes steps to fake his way through society and reach his goals.
 He takes marvelous steps for someone in his position and with the help of some unlikely characters, finally rises about his meager genetics.

 The movie is definitely a drama and moves quite slowly, but the end makes it worth the wait.

 With Honors is a 1994 drama starring Brendan Fraser and Joe Pesci.
 Pesci plays a down-and-out former merchant marine sailor and Fraser is the Harvard graduate student working on his thesis.
 When Fraser's thesis paper falls into Pesci's control, Pesci seeks a reward for its return.
 A combative Fraser calls the police to try and help but ends up only getting Pesci evicted from the library basement he was inhabiting.
 Fraser ends up trading favors for the pages of his thesis, including providing a new space to reside.